stakewise/oracle/README.md

 ### Dependencies

-#### ETH1 Node
+#### Execution Node

-The ETH1 node is used to submit the transactions on chain.
-Any of the ETH1 clients can be used:
+The execution node is used to submit the transactions on chain.
+Any of the execution clients can be used:

 - [Go-ethereum](https://github.com/ethereum/go-ethereum)
 - [Besu](https://github.com/hyperledger/besu)